 - The science behind each ingredient used in the product.

-Below is a guide that shows the criteria used to author, edit and publish content.
-This is a mere set of guidelines and the degree to which every reviewer adheres to them may vary depending on their unique methods of research, type or program or product under review and their writing style.
+Below is a guide that outlines the criteria by which we author, edit and publish content.
+This is a mere set of guidelines and the degree to which every reviewer adheres to them may vary depending on their unique methods of research, type of program or product under review, and their writing style.

-The product details part indicates the list of ingredients and their labeling as provided by the brands.
-It shows the information on where and how each ingredient was sourced, manufactured or formulated.
-It may also feature a comprehensive support of claims related to the said product.
+Our product details sections indicate the list of ingredients and product labeling as provided by the brands.
+They show the information on where and how each ingredient was sourced, manufactured, or formulated.
+They may also feature a comprehensive list of claims related to the said product.

-This part reveals the nature of the ingredients used revealing if the product delivers on the promises by the company.
+These sections reveal the nature of the ingredients used and reveal whether or not the product delivers on the promises made by the company.
 It shows the purity and quantity of each ingredient.

-For proper research on what each ingredient is about, we rely on information provided by the National Library of Medicine and the National Institutes of Health such as ClinicalTrials.gov, MEDLINE/PubMed, and the databases of index medical research literature.
-We also research by accessing the information produced by Google Scholar, Wikipedia, WebMD and Food and Drug Administration and Nutrition.gov.
+We research the nature of each ingredient and we rely on information provided by the National Library of Medicine and the National Institutes of Health such as ClinicalTrials.gov, MEDLINE/PubMed, and the databases of index medical research literature.
+We also research by accessing the information produced by Google Scholar, Wikipedia, WebMD and Food and Drug Administration, and Nutrition.gov.

-Scientific research on the ingredients and other health supplements based in the evidence and quality they provide.
+Scientific research on ingredients and health supplements is based on the evidence available